happy-kaseem/mypages/README.md

 For more information, go to their [website https://processwire.com](https://processwire.com)

+The development for version 3.x is done on Github under [https://github.com/processwire/processwire](https://github.com/processwire/processwire)

 ## Language support in processwire.com

 Before we start explaining the language support of processwire.com it is helpful to understand something about the way processwire.com (or short PW) organises data.